Turbomachinery CFD Validation with HELYX: NASA Rotor 67

 Comparison of total-to-total pressure ratio vs. mass flow rate.

-Similarly, the isentropic efficiency curve predicted by HELYX aligns very well with the experimental measurements.
-The simulation accurately identifies the peak efficiency operating point and captures the efficiency roll-off as the compressor moves towards both choke and stall conditions.
+Similarly, the isentropic efficiency curve predicted by HELYX also aligns well with the experimental measurements.
+The simulation accurately identifies the peak efficiency operating point within 1% or 2% of the experiments, and captures the efficiency roll-off towards both choke and stall conditions.

 Comparison of isentropic efficiency predictions and NASA Rotor 67 measurements